-Within the Cree-Montagnais-Naskapi dialect continuum, those groups occupying the easternmost territories are generally treated as separate, both culturally and politically if not always linguistically, from Cree proper.
-The names Montagnais and Naskapi have both been used for the Innu of Quebec and Labrador, such that these names are most commonly (mis)understood as dialects of innu-aimun, a language separate from, albeit closely related to, Cree.
-The less commonly delineated “East Cree” or “East Main Cree”, as spoken in western Quebec along the east coast of James Bay, is similarly part of this eastern dialect continuum.
+Within the Cree-Innu-Naskapi-Atikamekw language continuum, those groups occupying the easternmost territories are generally treated as separate, both culturally and politically if not always linguistically, from Cree proper.
+The names Montagnais and Naskapi have both been used for the Innu of Quebec and Labrador, such that these names are most commonly (mis)understood as dialects of innu-aimun, a language within the continuum but separate from, albeit closely related to, Cree.
+The less commonly delineated “East Cree” or “East Main Cree”, as spoken in western Quebec along the east coast of James Bay, is similarly part of this eastern language continuum.
 All three share the feature of /k/-palatalization.
-In contrast, the Atikamekw of south-central Quebec, which do not share /k/-palatalization with the other easternmost dialects, have most recently also been listed as a distinct language group (cf. Canada census data, 1996: http://www12.statcan.ca/census-recensement/ index-eng.cfm), but have historically been referred to as the “R-dialect” of Cree (cf. Rhodes and Todd 1981).
-All “Cree” groups to the west of Quebec are consistently referred to as dialects of a single Cree language, though subdivided by features of the sound system and rough geography.
-The primary feature used to differentiate these Cree dialects is the reflex of Proto-Algonquian */r/ which has five main variants including the /r/ of Attikamek, as well as /l/, /n/, /ð/ and /y/.
+In contrast, the Atikamekw of south-central Quebec, which do not share /k/-palatalization with the other easternmost languages, have most recently also been listed as a distinct language group (cf. Canada census data, 1996: http://www12.statcan.ca/census-recensement/ index-eng.cfm).
+Although Atikamekw as historically been referred to as the “R-dialect” of Cree (cf. Rhodes and Todd 1981), a more recent view suggests that the Atikamekw language is perhaps the descendant of the oldest dialect divergence, predating the dialect break introduced by /k/-palatalization (Rhodes 2025).
+All “Cree” groups to the west of Quebec have until very recently been referred to as dialects of a single Cree language, though subdivided by features of the sound system and rough geography.
+The primary feature used to differentiate these western Cree languages is the reflex of Proto-Algonquian */r/ which has four main variants: /l/, /n/, /ð/ and /y/, in addition to the retention of /r/ in Atikamekw.

 Speakers of the “L-dialect” or Moose Cree (ililīmowin) occupy a relatively small area around Moose Factory and Moosonee on the southwest coast of James Bay (cf. Ellis 1995:xii-xiv).
 To the north and west through much of northwestern Ontario and central Manitoba even unto Cumberland House in Saskatchewan is the large area occupied by the Swampy Cree or speakers of the “N-dialect” (ininīmowin).
 However, additional features of dialect divergence, by no means always well-documented, are evident throughout this vast territory.
 For instance, Ellis (1995:xiii-xiv) indicates that “Kashechewan Cree” appears to be a sub-dialect of “mixed n-l usage” spoken at Albany Post, intermediate between the Moose Cree to the south and the Swampy Cree across the river and to the north.
 Additionally, a very important sound feature which differentiates eastern and western Cree dialects bisects Swampy Cree territory.
-Eastern dialects, including Attikamek and Moose Cree, as well as Eastern Swampy Cree as spoken in the more easterly Swampy Cree territory, make a distinction between s /s/ and š /ʃ/ as distinct phonemes.
-In the western dialects, however, including Western Swampy Cree, this contrast has been lost, so that no distinction is made and both sounds have merged to western /s/, usually pronounced as [s] but with variation between [s] and [ʃ] not infrequent.
+Eastern languages, including Atikamekw and Moose Cree, as well as Eastern Swampy Cree as spoken in the more easterly Swampy Cree territory, make a distinction between s /s/ and š /ʃ/ as distinct phonemes.
+In the westernmost languages, however, including Western Swampy Cree (ininīmowin or nēhinawēwin), this contrast has been lost, so that no distinction is made and both sounds have merged to western /s/, usually pronounced as [s] but with variation between [s] and [ʃ] not infrequent.

 Despite the sub-dialectal variation that is evident across the Plains Cree area, and which still requires detailed description, it is the southern “Y” or southern Plains Cree dialect, nēhiyawēwin, that will be central to the discussion of Cree Grammar in this work.